A 4.2-magnitude earthquake hits the island of Hawaii - ExBulletin

 A 4.2-magnitude earthquake hits the island of Hawaii

-The earthquake occurred at around 4:30 pm on Tuesday.
-It was centered about 7.5 miles east-southeast of Pahala.
+The epicenter of the quake, which occurred around 4:30 p.m., was located about 7.5 miles east-southeast of Pahala.

-The earthquake occurred on the island of Hawaii.
-There were 89 reports of sensing in the first half hour, according to the Hawaii Volcano Observatory.
+According to Hawaii Volcano Observatory officials, the earthquake was widely felt on the island of Hawaii, with 89 felt reports in the first half hour.

+Officials also say the intensity of the shaking was very light and little or no damage is expected.

+Officials said the quake had no apparent impact on the Mauna Loa or Kilauea volcanoes.

 |